Is the Stratosphere Hotel and Casino Within Walking Distance of the Las Vegas Strip?

-There is no official boundary for the Strip, but most folks consider it to end at the north at either the Stratosphere, or the new SLS Las Vegas Hotel and Casino, which was formerly the Sahara.
+There is no official boundary for the Strip, but most folks consider it to end at either the Stratosphere, or the Sahara Las Vegas Hotel and Casino.

-A huge gift shop and new SLS casino notwithstanding, the intersection of Las Vegas Boulevard and Sahara Avenue is still a little dead, so if you consider the Strip to really begin at Circus Circus, you would have to walk 8/10th of a mile or around 17 minutes, to get there.
+A huge gift shop and Sahara Las Vegas Casino notwithstanding, the intersection of Las Vegas Boulevard and Sahara Avenue is still a little dead, so if you consider the Strip to really begin at Circus Circus, you would have to walk 8/10th of a mile or around 17 minutes, to get there.

 I wouldn’t consider the Stratosphere to be within walking distance to the heart of the Strip.
 For example, a walk from the Stratosphere to Caesars Palace would take you in the 50 minute range, without stops.
 Yes, it’s doable, but it would be brutal during a Las Vegas summer day.